vignkri/vignkri.github.io/_posts/2015-03-22-8men-on-an-island.md

 ---
 layout: post
-title: 8 Men in an Island
+title: 8 Men on an Island
 excerpt: "A trip from Copenhagen to Bornholm on bikes, with tents and no idea what to expect"
 modified: 2015-03-22